Board of Directors

 Paul Robblee (Vice President)

-Following graduating from VMI in 1966, Paul entered the Army as an Infantry second lieutenant in the 101st Airborne Division.
-He was deployed to Vietnam and served as Aide de Camp to the Ass’t.
+After VMI graduation, Paul entered the Army as an Infantry second lieutenant in the 101st Airborne Division.
+Upon deployment to Vietnam he served as Aide de Camp to the Ass’t.
 Div.
 Commander for Operations, platoon leader, battalion logistics officer, and company commander.
-On returning to the US, Paul entered law school at W&L. After graduation and passing the Virginia bar exam, Paul transferred to the Army’s Judge Advocate General’s Corps.
-He also taught law at West Point, served as an appellate judge on the US Army Court of Military Review, and as Staff Judge Advocate of the US Army Japan/IX Corps, and Third US Army.
-After retiring from military service, Paul worked as the Chief Deputy Clerk, US District Court, Northern District of Georgia and later as a Staff Attorney on the Court of Appeals of Georgia retiring in May 2014.
-Paul and his wife Joanne returned to Lexington in 2016; they are members of Grace (Episcopal) Church currently enrolled in the four-year Education for Ministry Program.
+Paul then entered W&L law school, passed the Virginia bar exam following graduation, and transferred to the Army’s Judge Advocate General’s Corps.
+He taught law at West Point, served as an appellate judge on the US Army Court of Military Review, and as Staff Judge Advocate of the US Army Japan/IX Corps, and Third US Army.
+Post military service, Paul worked as the Chief Deputy Clerk, US District Court, Northern District of Georgia and later as a Staff Attorney on the GA Court of Appeals, retiring in 2014.
+Paul and wife Joanne returned to Lexington in 2016 where they are members of Grace Episcopal Church currently enrolled in the four-year Education for Ministry Program.

 Lynwood M. Dent, Jr. (Secretary)

-A native of Roanoke, Lynn graduated from The College of William and Mary.
-He married his college sweetheart, Carol, and they moved to Baton Rouge, LA where he received his Ph.D. in American History at Louisiana State University.
-They then moved to Lexington, KY, where he completed a post-doctoral fellowship at the University of Kentucky.
-Lynn joined the U.S. Department of State as a Foreign Service Officer, serving both domestically and at overseas postings.
-He retired as a Senior Officer in 2006, when he and Carol moved to Lexington.
-For the next eleven years he continued to work part-time for the State Department as the logistics management officer for major international meetings hosted by the President or the Secretary in the U.S. He is a member of Grace Episcopal Church, serving on the Vestry and as Chair of the Mission and Outreach Committee of the Gadsden Trust.
+A Roanoke native, Lynn graduated from The College of William and Mary.
+He married his college sweetheart, Carol, and moved to Baton Rouge where he received his Ph.D. in American History at Louisiana State Univ.
+Lynn then completed a post-doctoral fellowship at the Univ. of Kentucky after which he joined the U.S. Dept. of State as a Foreign Service Officer, serving both domestically and overseas.
+Lynn retired as a Senior Officer in 2006, when he and Carol moved to Lexington.
+For eleven years he continued to work part-time for the State Dept. as the logistics management officer for major international meetings hosted by the President or the Secretary in the U.S. He is a member of Grace Episcopal Church, serving on the Vestry and as Chair of the Mission and Outreach Committee of the Gadsden Trust.
 He also volunteers at the RARA food pantry, and is a member of the English-Speaking Union in Lexington.

 Dale Raymond (Treasurer)